-We believe that the performance-based components of our compensation program, namely our stock options and performance units, have effectively linked our executives' compensation to our financial performance.
+We believe that the performance-based components of our compensation program, namely our annual bonuses, stock options and performance units, have effectively linked our executives' compensation to our financial performance.

 The Company allocates a substantial portion of compensation to performance-based compensation.
-In Fiscal 2021, 62% of the principal compensation components, in the case of Mr. Perreault, and 57% to 59% of the principal compensation components, in the case of all other named executive officers, were variable and tied to financial performance.
+In Fiscal 2022, 68% of the principal compensation components, in the case of Mr. Perreault, and 57% to

+60% of the principal compensation components, in the case of all other named executive officers, were variable and tied to performance objectives.

-For example, for the 2018-2020 performance period, UGI Corporation's total shareholder return compared to its peer group was in the 29th percentile (UGI ranked last out of the 29 companies in its peer group) and resulted in no performance unit payout in Fiscal 2021.
-For the 2019-2021 performance period (estimated as of September 30, 2021), UGI Corporation's total shareholder return compared to its peer group was below the threshold for a payout and no performance unit payout is expected in Fiscal 2022.
+For example, for the 2019-2021 performance period, UGI Corporation's total shareholder return compared to its peer group was below the threshold for a payout and resulted in no performance unit payout in Fiscal 2022.
+For the 2020-2022 performance period (estimated as of September 30, 2022), UGI Corporation's total shareholder return compared to its peer group was below the threshold for a payout and no performance unit payout is expected in Fiscal 2023.
 For additional information on the alignment between our financial results and executive officer compensation, see the Compensation Discussion and Analysis in this Proxy Statement.